vogtb/spreadsheet/README.md

 * Test all ExcelDate functions
 Right now we're just using the number of days since 1900, but we should check the other functions.

-* Verify that all white-space wild cards are implemented properly

 * Verify that all N-times ({2,9}) are correct, and we're not parsing numbers too big.

 # Testing Guidelines